Ceramic flower by Astrid Dahl

 Pods by Alice Ballard

-Alice Ballard's textured pods had my fingers dancing to touch each one.
-Aren't they wonderful?
+Alice Ballard's textured pods had my fingers dancing to touch.

 "My art is a reflection of my relationship with natural forms.
 These forms come to me on walks, while I work in my garden, on visits to the produce section of the grocery store or, appear as gifts from friends who share my fascination with beauty inherent in Nature's abundant variety of forms.
 To be more specific, it is often the metamorphosis of Nature's forms, as they change from season to season, that attracts me.
 I am endlessly drawn to that universal world in which differing life forms share similar qualities.
 Tulip bulbs and the human form for example share many of the same sensual qualities.
 I spend countless hours contemplating a particular form in order to feel its energy.
 It becomes a Zen-like connection not unlike a mediation.
 Next I will begin to draw the form, trying to capture the essence of what I have felt and observed.
 Then I begin to bring this form to life in clay.
 As an artist, I hope that those who choose to connect with my work can share some of the harmony and tranquility I feel through the creative process.
 Perhaps, at the very least, the viewer will give those small, often unnoticed forms in Nature, a second glance." - Alice Ballard